Intermediate geodesic growth in virtually nilpotent groups: Further questions

 \section{Further questions}

-Lots of questions remain open.
-Perhaps the one we would most like to see solved \begin{adjustwidth}{4mm}{4mm} \textbf{Conjecture A.} If the geodesic growth of $(G,S)$ is polynomial, with $S$ a \emph{symmetrical} generating set, then $G$ is virtually $2$-step nilpotent. \end{adjustwidth} Among the possible counter-examples (all virtually nilpotent), treating the virtually $3$-step nilpotent cases would be sufficient, as $G$ factors onto $G/\gamma_4(H)$.
-We emphasize \say{symmetrical} as we have the following intriguing example: \begin{adjustwidth}{4mm}{4mm} \textbf{Question B.} Is the geodesic growth of $\vEc$ w.r.t. $S=\{a,b,(ab)^{-1},t\}$ polynomial? \end{adjustwidth} In contrast, as the $x$-axis is fixed by automorphisms of $\Ec$, in a finite-by-$\Ec$ group, any \emph{symmetrical} generating set $S$ such that $P(S)$ has vertices on the $x$-axis will yield exponential geodesic growth, and any generating set $S$ such that $P(S)$ has no vertex on the $x$-axis should yield super-polynomial geodesic growth.
+Plenty of questions remain open.
+The question we would most like to see solved is \begin{adjustwidth}{4mm}{4mm} \textbf{Conjecture A.} If the geodesic growth of $(G,S)$ is polynomial, with $S$ a \emph{symmetric} generating set, then $G$ is virtually $2$-step nilpotent. \end{adjustwidth} Among the possible counter-examples (all virtually nilpotent), treating the virtually $3$-step nilpotent cases would be sufficient, as $G$ factors onto $G/\gamma_4(H)$.
+We emphasize \say{symmetric} as we have the following intriguing example: \begin{adjustwidth}{4mm}{4mm} \textbf{Conjecture B.} The geodesic growth of $\vEc$ w.r.t.\ $S=\{a,b,(ab)^{-1},t\}$ is polynomial. \end{adjustwidth} In contrast, in an $\Ec$-by-finite group, any \emph{symmetric} generating set $S$ such that $P(S)$ has vertices on the $x$-axis will yield exponential geodesic growth (as the $x$-axis is fixed by automorphisms of $\Ec$), and any generating set $S$ such that $P(S)$ has no vertex on the $x$-axis should yield super-polynomial geodesic growth.